-(a) General Requirements.
-Each electronically filed exhibit to a main paper must be:

-(1) created as a separate .pdf file;

-(2) submitted as an attachment to the main paper and given a title which describes its content; and

-(3) limited to excerpts that are directly germane to the main paper's subject matter.
+- (a) General Requirements.
+Each electronically filed exhibit to a main document must be: - (1) created as a separate .pdf file; - (2) submitted as an attachment to the main document and given a title which describes its content; and - (3) limited to excerpts that are directly germane to the main document's subject matter. - (b) Excerpts.

-(b) Excerpts.
 A party filing an exhibit that consists of excerpts from a larger document must clearly and prominently identify the exhibit as containing excerpted material.
-Either party will have the right to timely file additional excerpts or the complete document to the extent they are or become directly germane to the main paper's subject matter.
+Either party will have the right to timely file additional excerpts or the complete document to the extent they are or become directly germane to the main document's subject matter.